 How to clean a ping pong paddle?

 Here are the recommended steps to clean ping pong paddles:

-- Use water that is about room temperature.
+- Use warm water that is about room temperature.

 - Distilled water works best because tap water has impurities but distilled water has no impurities.

 - Put a few drops of dish soap into the water.

 - Dip a small sponge into the soapy water and wring out excess liquid.

 - Wipe each side of the paddle with the sponge to remove dust, dirt, and smudges.